.

 DISTANCE FROM MEDICAL CARE

 This project site is 40 minutes away from the nearest fully equipped hospital.
-If you are pregnant or have other conditions that could require emergency medical care, you should discuss with your physician before joining this project.
+If you are pregnant or have other conditions that could require emergency medical care, you should discuss this with your physician before joining this project.

 Travel Planning